nancchan/saas-customer-onboarding-business-systems/runbooks/fix_crm_sync_failure.md

 **SCOI-12 — Incorrect Salesforce Account Mapping**

-The Account–Contact mapping was corrected and the affected scenario was successfully retested.
+The affected Account–Contact relationship was corrected and the scenario was successfully retested.

+**TC004-RETEST — Pass**

 ## Step 9: Document